openstax/napkin-notes/kevin/ecosystem_design_overview.md

 * a manifest of fully-versioned `Exercises`
 * a fully-versioned `Cnx` book `id`

-It will be desirable to create an `Exercise` manifest from a timestamp.
+It will be desirable to have `OpenStax Exercises` create an `Exercise` manifest from a timestamp (returning a list of the latest exercise versions as of the timestamp).

 Given the appropriate `id` of anything in an `Ecosystem`, it must possible to find the containing `Ecosystem`.